liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step5-map-identities.md

 ## Edit individual identities

-To edit a single mapping discovered in the auto-mapping process:
+To edit a single mapping discovered in the automapping process:
 1. Highlight the row to activate the mapping panel.
 2. Input the equivalent Microsoft 365 domain, user, or group.
 3. Select **Save**.